Myanmar (formerly Burma), is

-and genocide, crossing the border into Bangladesh where they now face a fight for survival in squalid and sprawling refugee camps.
+and genocide, crossing the border into Bangladesh where they now fight for survival in squalid conditions in the world's largest refugee camp.
 At the time, Myanmar’s de facto leader,

 Aung San Suu Kyi, winner of the Nobel Peace Prize, and past human rights advocate once regarded in similar esteem to Nelson Mandela, of Justice in the Hague.
 Despite being urged to action by fellow suggesting that terrorists have been misinforming the world about the situation, even proposing that the Rohingya have burned their own homes.